 Expand language access through multilingual communications that reflect the diversity and richness of Georgia’s immigrant communities.

 Ensure that state policies are inclusive of the immigrant community.

 Create a Fairer Criminal Legal System

-Increase safeguards against unpayable fines and fees, including the elimination of the threat or use of driver’s license suspension for unpaid court debt, to protect impoverished Georgians from being punished or criminalized because of poverty.
+Increase safeguards against unpayable fines and fees to protect Georgians experiencing poverty from being punished or criminalized due to lack of economic resources.